Detection of astrophysical tau neutrino candidates in IceCube: Appendix A: Targeted MC simulation of the double cascades

-\textit{Targeted MC simulation of the double cascades:} The initial, untargeted simulation had insufficient statistics for similar events to calculate the probability for each double cascade to have been induced by a tau neutrino.
-Thus, targeted MC sets were produced to obtain a large number of MC events with similar properties to the observed double cascade data.
-As such a simulation is computationally expensive, the targeted MC was restricted to a parameter space around the data events' observed reconstructed parameters, as shown in Table \ref{tab:resim}.
 The mapping between true and reconstructed quantities is not straightforward.
 The interaction vertex in the targeted simulation was restricted to a cylinder with radius 50\,m and height 50\,m, the direction of the incoming neutrino spans $\pm 35 \degree$ in zenith and $\pm 110 \degree$ in azimuth, centered on the reconstructed interaction vertex and direction of the events, respectively.
 For the zenith and azimuth angles, the resolution depends on the event topology.
 The azimuth region was chosen to cover a wide range to account for possible contributions from azimuthal regions affected by the ice anisotropy and due to the limited azimuthal resolution for single cascades.
 The zenith region was restricted more as the zenith resolution is better due to the much closer spacing of DOMs in the vertical direction.
 For event \#1 simulated as $\numu$ CC interactions, the zenith and azimuth were restricted to $\pm 17\degree$ and $\pm 40\degree$, respectively, to enhance the number of MC events with properties similar to the data, and reflecting the better angular resolution for tracks.
-In the case of the primary energy, the mapping depends on the neutrino spectrum and the interaction type, and is only well-correlated to the reconstructed deposited energy for $\nue$ CC interactions, as only in this case the neutrino deposits its entire energy in the form of visible energy in the detector.
+In the case of the primary energy, the mapping depends on the neutrino spectrum and the interaction type, and is only well correlated to the reconstructed deposited energy for $\nue$ CC interactions, as only in this case the neutrino deposits its entire energy in the form of visible energy in the detector.
 All other interactions have some non-visible energy losses -- final state neutrinos, intrinsically darker hadronic cascades, muons leaving the detector -- such that it is not \textit{a priori} known what primary energy range will significantly contribute to the region around the reconstructed properties of the data events.
-The primary neutrino energy was restricted to cover the range of energies that can contribute to the observed reconstructed energies in reconstructed space, which had to be determined by trial and error.
+The primary neutrino energy was restricted to cover the range of energies that can contribute to the observed reconstructed energies, which had to be determined by trial and error for each simulated interaction type.
 True quantities for the energy asymmetry and double cascade length are only defined for $\nutau$ CC interactions.
-Those properties were therefore left unconstrained during the targeted simulation. \\
+Those properties were therefore left unconstrained during the targeted simulation.